kosijnova/Linear-Regression/README.md

-# LSM-Least-Square-Method
+# Linear Regression using LSM (Least Square Method)
-LSM from scratch, using Python
+Linear Regression from scratch, using Python.